-For years, leaders at community banks have been using spreadsheets to calculate and store key analytics for CRE loan portfolio analysis and reporting for management, board members, and auditors.
+For years, community bank leaders have been using spreadsheets to calculate and store key analytics for commercial loan portfolio analysis and reporting for management, board members, and auditors.
 While some larger banks were able to take advantage of new technologies and build their own more powerful proprietary systems, for most community banks spreadsheets were the best available option.
-But the landscape is changing, and there is a better option available that fits most community banks’ needs and budget.
+But the landscape is changing, and there is a better loan portfolio analysis option available that fits most community bank needs and budgets.

 Spreadsheets were the best choice because: